google/xsecurelock/README.md

     variable is the maximum allowed shift per screen refresh.
 This mitigates short-term burn-in effects but is probably annoying to most users, and thus disabled by default.
+*   `XSECURELOCK_COMPOSITE_OBSCURER`: create a second full-screen window to obscure window content in case a running compositor unmaps its own window.
+    Helps with some instances of bad compositor behavior (such as compositor crashes/restarts, but also compton has been caught at drawing notifcation icons above the screen locker when not using the GLX backend), but as this is conceptually incompatible with compositors that unmap their window if a fullscreen window exists (such as `compton --unredir-if-possible`), so it's disabled by default.
 *   `XSECURELOCK_DIM_ALPHA`: Linear-space opacity to fade the screen to.
 *   `XSECURELOCK_DIM_COLOR`: X11 color to fade the screen to.
 *   `XSECURELOCK_DIM_MIN_FPS`: Minimum framerate to attain during the dimming